-Researchers believe this may be due, in part, to seaweed’s ability to affect your levels of the weight regulating hormone leptin.
+Researchers believe this may be due, in part, to seaweed’s ability to affect your levels of the weight-regulating hormone leptin.
 Combined with seaweed’s high fiber content, this may help decrease hunger and enhance feelings of fullness (

-Therefore, seaweed snacks may help boost weight loss by providing a satisfying alternative to more calorie-rich snack options.
+So, seaweed snacks may help boost weight loss by providing a satisfying alternative to more calorie-rich snack options.

 Seaweed may also help protect you from certain types of infections.